wonilsuh/react-grids/README.md

 ## Introduction

-An easy to use simple grid system for React.
+An easy to use simple grid layout system for React.
 Allows to specify base grids, and span for each column such as 5/12 - 7/12, or 1/5 - 4/5 grids.

 ## Install

 ` $ npm install --save-dev react-grids`

+## Properties

+`ReactGrids.Wrap`
+    `cutoff:int` // when to break from grids to single stack for responsive layouts `align:string` // when the columns don't fill the fulll width, how to align them within the wrap. accepts left | center | right.

+`ReactGrids.Column`
+    `base:int` // the base grids. accepts 1 to 12
+    `span:int` // how many base grids should this column span over. should be 1 <= x <= base.

 ## Use